 You can build a simple statistical model of the rubber band by assuming that the links can lie only in two directions, either in the direction of increasing z or in the direction of decreasing z (assume for simplicity that z is your horizontal direction).
-Let there be n+ links going to the right and n- going to the left.
+Let there be $n+$ links going to the right and $n-$ going to the left.

-2.a) Find an expression for the entropy S of the rubber band as a function of its length L.

-2.b) From the relation,
+- 2.a) Find an expression for the entropy S of the rubber band as a function of its length L. - 2.b) From the relation, you can get that, where U is the internal energy, T is the temperature, F is the force of tension acting on the rubber band, and dl is an infinitesimal stretching of the rubber band itself.
+Use this relation to calculate the expression of the force of tension.

-$$dU = T \, dS + F \, dl \quad ,$$
+$$dU = T dS + F dl$$ ,